Matthew Masapollo, PhD

 Matthew-Masapollo@ouhsc.edu

-Dr. Masapollo is the principal investigator of the Speech Motor Control Laboratory (est. 2024).
+Dr. Masapollo is the principal investigator of the OUHSC Speech Motor Control Laboratory (est. 2024).
 He received his Ph.D. in Communication Sciences and Disorders from McGill University (under Dr. Linda Polka), and then completed two postdoctoral fellowships, one in Cognitive, Linguistic, and Psychological Science at Brown University (under Dr. James L. Morgan), the other in Speech, Language, and Hearing Science at Boston University (under Dr. Frank H. Guenther).
-The overarching goal of his research program is to elucidate the human speech production mechanism, its development, and its neural basis.
-Current projects focus on three interrelated aims: 1) Understanding how the human brain produces precise and coordinated speech movements; 2) Understanding how humans learn to produce coordinated speech movements early in development; and 3) Understanding the contribution of auditory and somatosensory afferent inputs to the control of speech movements.
-Experimentally, he focuses on kinematic analyses of speech articulator movements and functional brain imaging of speech production.
+Prior to joining the faculty at OUHSC, he also completed a year of advanced sensorimotor neuroscience training at McGill University (under Dr. David J. Ostry), which deepened his interest in the roles of auditory and somatosensory afferent inputs in speech motor control.

 Education: